Background and the role of Regional and Local Authorities

 Purpose of the working group

 Participants in the working group aim at sharing and creating best practises.
-Eventually, this deep collaboration led to the constitution of a consortium for Erasmus+ projects.
+Eventually, this deep collaboration led to the constitution of a consortium for European projects.

 The talents project will transfer and further develop a new and very successful language and vocational training and integration concept for immigrants.
 The Göteborg HOTEL TALENTS concept will be amended so that it can be transferred to other sectors (e.g. health, logistics, and retail trade) and other countries and regions with different legal, financing, integration and training systems.

-Participants - at political and technical level - took part in this exchange of experiences with the aim to discuss integration policies in Germany and in Sweden.
+Participants - at political and technical level - took part in this exchange of experiences with the aim to discuss integration policies in Baden-Württemberg and in Västra-Götaland.
 It was the opportunity to get an insights into adult education, language training and vocational education for immigrants, as well as to discuss entry points from immigrants to the labour market.

 TALENTS conference in October 2016